bradfrost/atomic-design/chapter-4.md

 {% include figure.html src="../images/content/food-bank-wireframe.png" caption="Basic HTML wireframes for the Greater Pittsburgh Community Food Bank homepage." %}

-No one in their right mind would mistaken this blocked out grayscale page as complete, but it provides more than enough information to have important conversations about the page structure and hierarchy.
+No one in their right mind would mistaken this blocked-out grayscale page as complete, but it provides more than enough information to have important conversations about the page structure and hierarchy.

 Making these lo-fi wireframes *[mobile-first](http://www.lukew.com/ff/entry.asp?933)* means using the constraints of small screens to force the team to focus on the core content and hierarchy.
 You can now ask, "Do we have the right things on this screen?"
 "Are they in the right general order?"
 These are critical questions to ask, and can and should be answered devoid of any layout or technical functionality.